 - The public internet is insecure.
 Malicious actors have much more difficulty targeting communications on a secure, private network, especially when customers can choose to enable encryption of their SIP signaling and media streaming.

 - The internet can be unreliable, with no uptime guarantees from any given carrier or cloud provider.
-Private multi-cloud networks with built-in redundancy can offer much more reliable service, and some providers even guarantee minimum levels of uptime for their customers.
+Private multi-cloud networks with built-in redundancy can offer much more reliable service to customers.

 Scaling your organization’s voice connectivity globally can cause issues in working with local telcos all over the world, in countries with varying regulatory landscapes and policies.
 If a SIP trunking provider maintains relationships with a wide range of carriers across the globe, their customers can enjoy smoother global scaling as these interoperability and regulatory issues are minimized.